pudly/schmopera-hugo/content/articles/pianists-wheres-the-fire.md

 ---
-title: "Pianists: where's the fire?"
+title: "Pianists: where&#039;s the fire?"
 ---

 It can take a long time for a pianist to realize that their instrument is an anomaly.
 It's an odd duck, a minority of sorts even among the instruments found in a Western ensemble like a symphony orchestra.